SkylineCommunications/dataminer-docs-connectors/connector/doc/Teleste_HDC100_TSEMP.md

 The **Configuration** page button provides access to a subpage with the following settings:

-1. **Timer Configuration**: Allows you to configure the polling time, using the following parameters: **Fast Timer Interval**, **Medium Timer Interval** and **Slow Timer Interval**.
+- **Timer Configuration**: Allows you to configure the polling time, using the following parameters: **Fast Timer Interval**, **Medium Timer Interval**, and **Slow Timer Interval**.
-2. **DVE Settings**: Allows you to enable or disable **Element Prefix**, **Automatic DVE Name** and **Automatic DVE Vi*e*w**.
+- **DVE Settings**: Allows you to enable or disable **Element Prefix**, **Automatic DVE Name**, and **Automatic DVE View**.
 There is also an option to **Delete Hanging DVEs**, which can be of use when a module is swapped with a module of a different type in the same position.
-3. **Configuration Import**: Allows you to specify a custom **Configuration Directory** (the default is: C:\Skyline DataMiner\Documents\Teleste HDC100 TSEMP).
-Via the **Configuration File** drop-down menu, you can select one of the configuration files present in the directory.
+- **Configuration Import**: Allows you to specify a custom **Configuration Directory** (the default directory is `C:\Skyline DataMiner\Documents\Teleste HDC100 TSEMP`).
+Via the **Configuration File** dropdown menu, you can select one of the configuration files present in the directory.
 With the **Import** button you can then import the file.
-The **Refresh** button allows you to refresh the drop-down menu.
+The **Refresh** button allows you to refresh the dropdown menu.

-### HDO101 / HDO202 / HDO204 / HDO302 / HDO371 / HDO421 / HDO610 / HDO611 / HDO613 / HDO773/ HDO775 / HDO802 / HDO902 / HDO904 / HDO905 / HDO906 / HDP230 / HDO231 / HDO908 pages
+### HDO101 / HDO202 / HDO204 / HDO302 / HDO371 / HDO421 / HDO610 / HDO611 / HDO613 / HDO773/ HDO775 / HDO802 / HDO902 / HDO904 / HDO905 / HDO906 / HDP230 / HDO231 / HDO908 Pages

-Each of these pages displays a table specific to the module in question, an **Analog Alarm Limits** table and a **Discrete Alarm Limits** table.
+Each of these pages displays a table specific to the module in question, an **Analog Alarm Limits** table, and a **Discrete Alarm Limits** table.

 ## Usage (5.0.0.X)

-Teleste HDC100 5.0.0.X isn't creating DVE elements, but new elements that are using their own protocol depending on model of node itself.
+Range 5.0.0.x of the Teleste HDC100 connector does not create DVE elements but new elements that use their own connector depending on the node model.

-### General page
+### General Page

-This page displays the general parameters of the device, such as the Alias Name, Location and Contant informations, general hardware and software info and statistics such as uptime, total uptime, reset count and position.
+This page displays general information such as the Alias Name and Location.
+It also contains general hardware and software info and statistics such as uptime, total uptime, reset count, and position.

-### Monitoring page
+### Monitoring Page

-This page contains two tables.
-One for Analog and other for Discrete alarm limits.
-Both tables are provided with details about each alarm information and set parameters for all read/write parameters for each alarm.
+This page contains two tables, one for **analog** and one for **discrete alarm limits**.
+Both tables provide detailed information about each alarm and allow you to configure the read/write parameters for each alarm.

-### Module Overview page
+### Module Overview Page

-This is main page for all devices connected to controller.
-Page contains parameters for easier control over created elements and counter for sum of elements that are connected to controller as well as main table with all details about connected nodes.
+This is the main page for all devices connected to the controller.
+It contains parameters for easier control over created elements.
+This includes counters indicating the total number of elements connected to the controller, as well as a table with details about the connected nodes.

-We can set automatical removal of all missing nodes, creation of elements with invalid submasks or creation of elements that aren't in config file.
+You can configure automatic removal of missing nodes, creation of elements with invalid submasks, and creation of elements that are not in the config file.

+The page has two subpages:

-Also, this page contains two subpages, one for configuration and other for templates.
-Configuration page allows us to select specific .csv file that we want to use for configuration of our elements.
+- **Configuration**: This page allows you to select a specific .csv file to use for the configuration of the elements.
+The config files must be located in the following directory: `C:\Skyline DataMiner\Documents\Teleste HDC100\`.
-Path for our config files has to be:  **"C:\Skyline DataMiner\Documents\Teleste HDC100\"**

-Template page shows us alarm and trending templates for each supported protocol that is available on your DMS. **Note that for each protocol we can select one default alarm or trending tamplate.**
+- **Template**: This page shows the alarm and trend templates for each [supported connector](#supported-connectors---500x) available in your DMS.

+  > [!NOTE]
+  > For each connector, one default alarm or trend template can be selected.

-### Interfaces page
+### Interfaces Page

-Interfaces page contains table of two rows for easier view of all informations regarding Ethernet and HDO bus.
-There we can see all informations regarding communications such ass IP address, net masks, gateway address, mastering mode, master address, poll timeout, packet timeout...
+On the Interfaces page, a table with two rows provides an easy overview of the information related to Ethernet and the HDO bus.
+It includes all information regarding communication such as the IP address, net masks, gateway address, mastering mode, master address, poll timeout, packet timeout, etc.

-**Note:** Set for some of cells aren't supported.
-Notification of not supported command can be seen in logging of an element.
+> [!NOTE]
+> For some cells, it is not possible to set values.
+In the logging for the element, you can see notifications for commands that are not supported.

+## Notes

-## List of supported protocols - 5.0.0.X
+### Supported connectors - 5.0.0.X

+Range 5.0.0.x supports the following connectors:

 - Teleste HDO202
 - Teleste HDO212